Yahoo pulls out of China amid ‘challenging’ environment | WTOP

-HONG KONG (AP) — Yahoo Inc. on Tuesday said it plans to pull out of China, citing an “increasingly challenging business and legal environment.”
+HONG KONG (AP) — Yahoo Inc. said Tuesday it has pulled out of China, citing an “increasingly challenging business and legal environment.”

-The company said in a statement that its services will no longer be accessible from mainland China as of Nov.
-1.
+Chinese authorities maintain a firm grip on internet censorship in the country and require companies operating in China to censor content and keywords deemed politically sensitive or inappropriate.

-It added that Yahoo “remains committed to the rights of our users and a free and open internet.”
+It said it “remains committed to the rights of our users and a free and open internet.”

-The company’s withdrawal will coincide with China’s Personal Information Protection Law coming into effect on Nov.
-1, which curbs what information companies can gather and sets standards for how it must be stored.
+The company’s withdrawal coincided with the implementation of China’s Personal Information Protection Law, which limits what information companies can gather and sets standards for how it must be stored.

+Chinese laws also stipulate that companies operating in the country must hand over data if requested by authorities, making it difficult for Western firms to operate in China as they may also face pressure back home over giving in to China’s demands.

+Yahoo was lambasted by lawmakers in the U.S. in 2007 after it handed over data on two Chinese dissidents to Beijing, eventually leading to their imprisonment.

 China has also blocked most international social media sites and search engines, such as Facebook and Google.
 Users in China who wish to access these services circumvent the block by using a virtual private network (VPN).